Iluvitari/AZ104-Notes/Practice exam notes.md

 Azure monitor:
 Monitoring agent must be installed on vm
 Log analytics is then the source of alerting after log analytics workspace is configured

+Network Watcher:
+To record successful connection attempts to vms we need an azure storage account, registered microsoft.insights andenabled azure network watcher flow logs.
+It is network traffic that flows through an nsg